 HOME funds are awarded annually as a formula grant to Tarrant County.
-CDHD (Community Development and Housing Department) has elected to add to the housing stock with assistance and activities by developers and CHDOs (Community Development Housing Organizations) to maintain and improve current housing stock with a housing rehabilitation program.
+CDHD (Community Development and Housing Department) has elected to add to the housing stock with assistance and activities by developers and CHDOs (Community Development Housing Organizations).
 Other reasonable and necessary expenses related to the development of non-luxury housing, including site acquisition or improvement, demolition of dilapidated housing to make way for HOME-assisted development, and payment of relocation expenses are also eligible.
-HOME usually requires at least a 25 percent match where CHDOs and cities provide cash match, waivers associated with properties and other non-cash match.
+HOME usually requires at least a 25 percent match from developers, CHDO's and cities provide cash match, waivers associated with properties and other non-cash match.